Adibkhf/Data-Analytics/IOWA liquor sale Analysis/Readme.md

 - Volume Sold (Liters)
 - Volume Sold (Gallons)

-[Further details and summary statistics of the data]

 ## Methodology

 - **Python Libraries:** Utilization of Pandas, NumPy, and Matplotlib for data manipulation and visualization.